Sne225/DonkeySystem/README.md

 # Overview

-Below is how the User K
+Below is how the User
 Interface looks and the overview of the application.

 ![Image](https://github.com/Sne225/DonkeySystem/assets/64343614/cc5e77f6-d979-4e39-bc29-43725bed05da)